Nityant17/Cybersec-Stuff/Linux_Luminarium/File_Globbing.md

 - Need to run `/challenge/run` from the home directory with a single argument that bracket globs into the absolute paths to the "file_b", "file_a", "file_s, and "file_h" files in the "/challenge/files" directory.

 **Solution:**
-- Start the challenge, input the command `/challenge/run /challenge/files/file_[absh]` to the run the program satisfying all the conditions and get the flag.
+- Start the challenge, input the command `/challenge/run /challenge/files/file_[absh]` to run the program satisfying all the conditions and get the flag.

 **Flag Obtained:**
 > *pwn.college{4N6OIBlbSePoPzszKVMB22fba6c.dRjM4QDLwMTN0czW}*